Install prerequisites

 sudo apt install texlive texlive-xetex lmodern librsvg2-bin

-On RHEL/CentOS selinux is enabled by default.
+On RHEL/CentOS SELinux is enabled by default.
 This can result in unexpected errors, depending on where you store the RDMO source code on the system.
-While the prefereble way is to configure it correctly (which is beyond the scope of this documentation), you can also set selinux to permissive or disabled in /etc/selinux/config (and reboot afterwards).
+Some guidance on how to configure SELinux is given at here.

 macOS